Find Affordable College Courses

 • Board Certified Orthodontist

 In the United States, there were 6,600 jobs for Orthodontist in 2016.
 New jobs are being produced at a rate of 18.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Orthodontist by 2026.
-There will be an estimated 300 positions for Orthodontist per year.
+The BLS estimates 300 yearly job openings in this field.

 undefined